nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Expected: The schedule is not added.
 An error message saying that the schedule already exists (assuming you did the first test case) is shown <br><br>
     5. Test Case: `add_schedule t/Maths Tuition Homework d/2/5/2021 fr/5:00pm to/7:00pm ds/Calculus Topic` <br>
-       Expected: The task is not added.
+       Expected: The schedule is not added.
 An error message saying that the date is in the wrong format is shown <br><br>
     6. Test Case: `add_schedule t/Maths Tuition Homework d/2021-6-10 fr/15:00pm to/7:00pm ds/Calculus Topic` <br>
-      Expected: The task is not added.
+      Expected: The schedule is not added.
 An error message saying that the time is in the wrong format is shown <br><br>
     7. Test Case: `add_schedule t/Maths Tuition Homework d/2021-6-10 fr/7:00pm to/5:00pm ds/Calculus Topic` <br>
-      Expected: The task is not added.
+      Expected: The schedule is not added.
 An error message saying that the time range is invalid is shown <br><br>
     8. Test Case: `add_schedule t/Maths Tuition Homework d/2021-6-10 fr/5:00am to/10:00am ds/Calculus Topic` <br>
-      Expected: The task is not added.
+      Expected: The schedule is not added.
 An error message saying that the start time is invalid is shown <br><br>
     9. Test Case: `add_schedule t/Maths Tuition Homework d/2021-6-10 fr/10:00pm to/1:00am ds/Calculus Topic` <br>
-      Expected: The task is not added.
+      Expected: The schedule is not added.
 An error message saying that the end time is invalid is shown <br><br>
     10. Test Case: `add_schedule t/Maths Tuition Homework d/2021-6-10 fr/5:31pm to/8:46pm ds/Calculus Topic` <br>
-      Expected: The task is not added.
+      Expected: The schedule is not added.
 An error message saying that the time minutes are not in blocks of 30 or 60 minutes is shown <br><br>
     11. Test Case: `add_schedule t/English Tuition Homework d/2021-6-2 fr/4:00pm to/8:00pm ds/Calculus Topic` <br>
       Expected: The schedule is not added.
 An error message saying that the schedule clashes with another appointment or schedule (assuming you did the first test case) is shown <br><br>

+### Deleting a Schedule

+1. Deleting a Schedule
+    1. Prerequisites:
+        1. List all schedule(s) using the `list_schedules` command.
+Multiple schedules in the list.
+        2. The schedule to be deleted must exist.
+        3. Index must be a positive integer.
+    2. Test Case: `delete_schedule 1` <br>
+       Expected: The first schedule displayed in the list is deleted. <br><br>
+    3. Test Case: `delete_schedule` <br>
+       Expected: An error message about the invalid command format is shown <br><br>
+    4. Test Case: `delete_schedule -1` <br>
+      Expected: An error message about the invalid command format is shown <br><br>

+### Adding a Reminder

+1. Adding a reminder
+    1. Prerequisites:
+        1. Arguments are valid and compulsory parameters are provided
+        2. The date must be in the form `yyyy-mm-dd`. <br><br>
+    2. Test Case: `add_reminder ds/Science Tuition Payment Due d/2021-6-2` <br>
+       Expected: Adds a reminder by the name `Science Tuition Payment Due`, to be reminded on `Jun 02 2021` <br><br>
+    3. Test Case: `add_reminder ds/Maths Tuition Payment Due d/2021-6-21` <br>
+       Expected: Adds a schedule by the name `Maths Tuition Payment Due`, to be reminded on `Jun 21 2021` <br><br>
+    4. Test Case: `add_reminder ds/Science Tuition Payment Due d/2021-6-2` <br>
+       Expected: The reminder is not added.
+An error message saying that the schedule already exists (assuming you did the first test case) is shown <br><br>
+    5. Test Case: `add_reminder ds/Science Tuition Payment Due d/2/6/2021` <br>
+       Expected: The reminder is not added.
+An error message saying that the date is in the wrong format is shown <br><br>

+### Deleting a Reminder

+1. Deleting a Reminder
+    1. Prerequisites:
+        1. List all reminder(s) using the `list_reminders` command.
+Multiple reminders in the list.
+        2. The reminder to be deleted must exist.
+        3. Index must be a positive integer.
+    2. Test Case: `delete_reminder 1` <br>
+       Expected: The first reminder displayed in the list is deleted. <br><br>
+    3. Test Case: `delete_reminder` <br>
+       Expected: An error message about the invalid command format is shown. <br><br>
+    4. Test Case: `delete_reminder -1` <br>
+       Expected: An error message about the invalid command format is shown. <br><br>

 ### Saving data

 1. Dealing with missing/corrupted data files